amakarudze/sherpany-task/README.md

  and `Longitude` to `longitude`.
  - `location` - set type to `Text`.

+ You may need to [change permissions for your Google Fusion Table](https://developers.google.com/fusiontables/docs/v2/using#authTbl) and make it `Public` so that you can post to it from your app.

 ### Customise model

 ### Customise JSON data to be saved from map